 Jerry P. Brophy

-Old Saybrook applied for and received notice in early January, 2016 that it has been awarded a $125,000 planning grant from the Connecticut Department of Housing.
-The grant is supported through a "Community Development Block Grant - Disaster Recovery" program.
-It will fund development of an Old Saybrook coastal resilience study and infrastructure evaluation that will help plan for SLR and to prepare the next update to the Town's Natural Hazards Mitigation Plan.
+Old Saybrook applied for and received notice in early January, 2016 that it had been awarded a $125,000 planning grant from the Connecticut Department of Housing.
+The grant was supported through a "Community Development Block Grant - Disaster Recovery" program to fund development of an Old Saybrook coastal resilience study and infrastructure evaluation that will help plan for SLR and to prepare the next update to the Town's Natural Hazards Mitigation Plan.

 The Town and the US Geological Survey have installed a tide gage and weather station located at Harbor One Marina at Saybrook Point.
 The station will monitor and record water levels and weather data (air temperature, barometric pressure, wind speed and direction, relative humidity and precipitation) and send these data via a satellite link to the Internet.
 Near real-time data from the station can be accessed here.
 Over the long term data from the gage will help scientists measure changes in